scanon/ecp-tutorial/01-hands-on.md

 foo@<id>:~$ singularity --version
 2.4.2-dist
 ```
-Now we should be the user `foo` and in `/home/foo`, as specified in the Dockerfile
+Now we should be the user `foo` and in `/home/foo`, as specified in the Dockerfile.
+For the rest of the tutorial we should
+forget that this we're in a Docker container and consider it our host system.
 ```
 foo@<id>:~$ whoami
 foo